gcsalzburg/mqtt-sql-logger/README.md

 # 💿 mqtt-sql-logger

-> Very simple "set and forget" logger to store history of MQTT messages in a MySQL database.
+Super simple "set and forget" logger to store history of MQTT messages in a MySQL database.

+🔒 Only works with authentication brokers and connections for now.

 ## How to use